Panel Mural Program

 Please note – the committee will also eliminate artists and artwork that are deemed to be in violation of our Safer Spaces policy.

-The committee will also prioritize the selection of under-supported artists and communities, particularly those who identify as Black, Indigenous, Afro-Indigenous, People of Colour, 2SLGBTQIA+, artists with disabilities, and any and all people who fall within these intersections.
+The committee will also prioritize the selection of under-supported artists and communities, particularly those who identify as Black, Indigenous, Afro-Indigenous, People of Colour, 2SLGBTQIA+, Deaf and/or Disabled artists, and any and all people who fall within these intersections.

 2. ELIGIBLE WORKS & ARTISTS